-8. Section 8 lists the name of the recorded owner and service-sire information reported on transferred females.

-9. Section 9 provides space to transfer the animal to a buyer.

-10. This block lists genetic defects or genetic code factors that, when applicable, will precede the registration number of any animal in the pedigree.
-Further information on these codes can be obtained from the Association's Breeder's Reference Guide.
+- 8. Section 8 lists the name of the recorded owner and service-sire information reported on transferred females. - 9.
+Section 9 provides space to transfer the animal to a buyer. - 10.
+This block lists genetic defects or genetic code factors that, when applicable, will precede the registration number of any animal in the pedigree.